rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 2. Societal and government competence and coordination aren't very high (this informs how hard it is to enforce alignment through governance).
-3. AIs capable of directly causing existential catastrophe (with at least small probability) have to be quite intelligent and capable.
+3. AIs capable of directly causing existential catastrophe (with at least small probability) have to be quite intelligent and capable on at least some dimensions.
 There are other [threat models][threatmodel] worth considering, but we won't talk about them much here.

 I won't make a case for why these are good assumptions here, but would be happy to chat about them in the comments.